-- 1. Complete Career Assessment Questionnaire (application) and enrollment form and pay applicable fees (i.e. application fee and background check fee).
-These fees are non-refundable.
-Enrollment may be accepted up to the five (5) days prior to the start of the term; however, is dependent upon seat availability. - 2.
+- 1. Complete Career Assessment Questionnaire (application) and enrollment form.
+Enrollment may be accepted up to the five (5) days prior to the start of the term; however, is dependent upon seat availability.
+Complete entrance exam if required. - 2.
 Complete financial requirements with the financial aid office prior to the start of class. - 3.
 Provide proof of a negative tuberculin test (i.e. skin test, chest x-ray, or blood test) - 4.
 Provide a copy of high school diploma or GED.
 Provide college transcripts if applicable. - 5.
 Provide a copy of driver's license or legal picture identification and social security card.